Genoese tripe is a dish from the Ligurian tradition.

 Notes

-Do you want to stay updated on the latest news?
+Want to always stay updated on the latest news?
 Come visit me on my Facebook page and become a fan.
-You can also find me on Instagram, Twitter and Pinterest
+You can also find me on Instagram, Twitter, and Pinterest